A common question we’re asked by business owners entering the digital space – how much does a website cost?

 Writing quality content is not enough.
 To reach your target audience, you need to distribute your content well on social media and other channels.

-This is where the costs of SEO services come in.
+This is where the costs of SEO services come in and you need to factor them into the cost of a website.

 Search engine optimization services are focused on boosting your website’s search engine ranking by using tactics like: